 Try pedaling a duck boat with your other half when the sun’s falling down.

-Eat Ramyeon (Korean instant spicy noodles) with Makgeolli (Korean rice wine) or Soju (Korean Distilled Liquor), which taste even better when you are outdoor!
+Eat Ramyeon (Korean instant spicy noodles) with Makgeolli (Korean rice wine) or Soju (Korean Distilled Liquor), which tastes even better when you are outdoor!

 An Expert?
 Order Delivery food!

-Now if you are an expert, you probably know that the best part of a Korean-style picnic is to order delivery foods and enjoy them outdoor!
+Now if you are an expert, you probably know that the best part of a Korean-style picnic is to order delivery foods and enjoy the outdoor atmosphere!
 Usually, Koreans tend to order the following two delivery menus:

 1. Chimaek (Chicken & Beer)